zer0cache/matic-docs/docs/develop/tools/polygon-faucet.md

 :::caution

 If you don't have enough MATIC Testnet tokens in your account to pay for the gas fees, the transaction may fail.
-If you require testnet tokens in bulk, please contact us on the <ins>**[Polygon Discord server](https://discord.com/invite/0xPolygon)**</ins>.
+If you require testnet tokens in bulk, please fill <ins>**[this form](https://docs.google.com/forms/d/e/1FAIpQLSe4npoGldJknEs9EBtPaV3AS-0HTso2IuMWDCiMmLEMCx8euQ/viewform)**</ins>.

 :::